BlueSquare23/web-lgsm/docs/debugging_the_app.md

 user (aka in ~/.local/bin/).
 Whereas, by default the web-lgsm will try to install the python packages within a virtual environment (venv).

+## Debug Options

+In the `main.conf` file there's a section for `[debug]` that holds some debugging options.
+The `debug` option will control whether or not the app is run in debug mode, similar to the web-lgsm.py optional --debug arg.

+The `verbosity` option controls what information the app will output to the debug console.
+Here are the basic levels:

+1: Variable dumps
+2: Hidden output dumps
+3: All possible debug info

 ## Trouble Starting the Web LGSM

 If you're having trouble starting the app with the `web-lgsm.py` script or having